 In Lorman, our lunch at the Old Country Store features the fried chicken that food critic Alton Brown declared America’s Best.
 Our apres lunch ride cruises down the Trace to Natchez.
 Once a trade route, the Natchez Trace has become a National Scenic Parkway where trucks and high speeds are prohibited.

 We’ll arrive in Natchez and spend the following day partaking in its famous Spring Pilgrimage Festival.
 Started by the garden clubs in 1932, this week showcases the town, its collection of antebellum homes, and gardens in full bloom.
 We’ll tour three antebellum mansions that take us back 180 years in US history.

 Prior to Santana’s first visit, no bicycle tour had experienced a ride across Angola Louisiana’s State Penitentiary, where a ten mile loop of the wide river surrounds the infamous “Alcatraz on the Mississippi.”
-This morning, the warden and an acapella choir of inmates will welcome us to an amazing story of redemption.
+If the waters of the mighty Mississippi River permit, this morning, the warden and an a capella choir of inmates will welcome us to an amazing story of redemption.

 Exiting by way of the main gate, some of the most beautiful miles of our tour wander through the gentle Tunica Hills to reach lunch at Rosedown Plantation, where James Audubon studied and sketched wildlife.
 Before reboarding the Countess in St Francisville we’ll find time for a guided ghost tour at The Myrtles and a self guided shopping spree at Grandmother’s Buttons.